Skip to content

 11. Form a Book Club

-A company book club can drive shared learning, intellectual growth.
+A company book club can drive shared learning and intellectual growth.
 Pick books on industry trends, leadership, and even personal growth.
 The value is in the talks, the different viewpoints.

 Keep it voluntary, create a relaxed space for sharing thoughts.
 Not mandatory reading; it’s about a culture of continuous learning, connection through shared ideas.
 It’s about fostering intellectual curiosity and open dialogue.
 Let people learn and grow together, beyond their daily tasks.
 Make it a space for exploration and diverse perspectives.
 Encourage a culture of reading and reflection.